John Wayne’s Alma Mater, USC, Considers Getting Rid Of His Memorabilia Because Students Complain He Was Racist

-The film school at the University of Southern California (USC) is debating what to do after students have been complaining that keeping it is tantamount to supporting racism, Yahoo Entertainment reports.
+The film school at the University of Southern California (USC) is debating what to do after students have been complaining that keeping a John Wayne exhibit is tantamount to supporting racism, Yahoo!
+Entertainment reports.
 The complaints come after old interviews recently surfaced, during which Wayne made comments that many deem racist.

 Born Marion Michael Morrison in Iowa, Wayne grew up in Southern California and attended USC for a while in the 1920s, but left before graduating after having lost his football scholarship due to an injury.